symfony-cmf/symfony-cmf-docs/cookbook/using-a-custom-route-repository.rst

     <?php

     namespace MyVendor\Bundle\MyBundle\Repository;

     use Doctrine\ODM\PHPCR\DocumentRepository;
     use Symfony\Cmf\Component\Routing\RouteProviderInterface;
     use Symfony\Component\Routing\RouteCollection;
     use Symfony\Component\Routing\Route as SymfonyRoute;

     class RouteProvider extends DocumentRepository implements RouteProviderInterface
     {
+        /**
-        // this method is used to find routes matching the given URL public function findManyByUrl($url)
+         * This method is used to find routes matching the given URL.
+         */
+        public function findManyByUrl($url)
         {
             // for simplicity we retrieve one route